AI Slop in 2026: The State of the AI-Generated Web (a 100-page report)

 Q16.
 Is video slop already a problem in 2026?
 It's growing.
 Video slop is most visible in low-budget YouTube content (faceless channels), TikTok b-roll, and corporate explainer videos.
 It will be a major web-content category by 2028.

 Q17.
 What's the role of human writers in 2026?
 Higher-leverage than ever, but in fewer roles.
 The freelance content middle has collapsed.
-The top — writers with distinctive voice and verifiable expertise — charges more than they did in 2022.
+The top, writers with distinctive voice and verifiable expertise, charges more than in 2022.

 Q18.
 Should small businesses worry about slop?
 Yes, but proportionately.
 A local plumbing business does not need a non-Tailwind palette.
 It needs a site that loads fast, has a clear phone number, and ranks for "plumber [city]".
-Slop matters most where competition is identical-looking sites — i.e., in saturated SaaS, agency, and content-farm categories.
+Slop matters most where the competition is identical-looking sites: saturated SaaS, agency, and content-farm categories.

 Q19.
 Can I write a great article in 2026 with AI help?
 Yes.
 The pattern that works: outline by hand, draft with AI, rewrite the AI's draft heavily by hand, fact-check, ship.
 The pattern that fails: prompt AI for a "complete article", paste it into your blog, ship.